Guitar@LCC • 1 2 3 • Next

 The soundboard is the most vital component because it vibrates to create the guitar's sonic personality.
 Soundboards in better guitars are made from solid spruce or cedar, soft woods that vibrate easily.
 As a solid wood soundboard is played over months, even years, it grows in beauty of tone and volume, i.e., it breaks in.

 Veneer or ply soundboards are less resonate than solid wood and don't break in.
-However, veneer is considerably stronger than solid wood and thus makes a good choice for children, camping and rough and tumble tours.
+However, veneer is considerably stronger than solid wood and thus makes a good choice for children or outdoor use.
 Moreover, a quality veneer top will sound better than a poorly made solid top.
 Nevertheless, design and construction quality being equal, solid wood sounds better than veneer.

-Spruce Top Takamine TC135SC Spruce has straight grain and a light yellow to amber color.
+Spruce Top Takamine EG511SSC Dreadnought Spruce has straight grain and a light yellow to amber color

 Back & Sides

 The back and sides, constructed of hardwood, provide structural support for the soundboard and neck.
 They also form a resonating chamber; that is, they amplify the sounds from the strings and soundboard.
-Indian Rosewood is traditionally used for back and sides but varieties of Brazilian Rosewood may be found on ultra expensive models and custom designs.
-Rosewoods are preferred by many players because of their strength (high density), beauty and tendency towards a darker tone.
+Rosewood is traditionally used for backs and sides.

 Softer hardwoods such as nato, mahogany, walnut, koa and maple are excellent and are often less expensive than rosewood.
 These hardwoods are common on steel-string guitars whereas classical designs are predominately rosewood.

-Hardwood veneers are frequently used in the back and sides of guitars costing under $1000.
-Hardwood veneers have 90% of the musical properties of solid hardwood but are stronger, less prone to cracking and less expensive.
+Hardwood veneers are often used in the back and sides of guitars costing under $1000.
+Hardwood veneers have 95% of the musical properties of solid hardwood but are stronger, less prone to cracking and relatively inexpensive.
 Nevertheless, if you can afford it, a well designed and constructed solid wood guitar offers the ultimate tone.

 Necks & Fingerboards

 Necks are primarily constructed of mahogany, but other hardwoods such as maple or nato may be used.
 Fingerboards take a beating and thus are made from dense hardwoods such as ebony or rosewood.
-Ebony is preferred due to its durability and stiffness but is normally found in guitars costing over $1000, e.g., Hirade H5 and Alhambra 5P.
-Rosewood fingerboards are the norm in mid-priced instruments, e.g., Takamine G128S and C132S, but are excellent albeit a level below ebony in terms of durability.
+Ebony is preferred due to its durability and stiffness but is normally found in guitars costing over $1000, e.g., Hirade H5.
+Rosewood fingerboards are the norm in mid-priced instruments, e.g., Takamine C132S.
 Nato, veneer or soft woods are used in fingerboards of budget guitars.

 Wood Choice Influences Sound